Saint Christopher: The Golden Legend

-Legends about the life and death of Saint Christopher first appeared in Greece in the 6th century and had spread to France by the 9th century.
-The 11th-century bishop and poet Walter of Speyer gave one version, but the most popular variations originated from the 13th-century Golden Legend.

-According to the legendary account of his life Christopher was initially called Reprobus.
-He was a Canaanite, 5 cubits (7.5 ft) tall and with a fearsome face.
-While serving the king of Canaan, he took it into his head to go and serve "the greatest king there was".
-He went to the king who was reputed to be the greatest, but one day he saw the king cross himself at the mention of the devil.
-On thus learning that the king feared the devil, he departed to look for the devil.
-He came across a band of marauders, one of whom declared himself to be the devil, so Christopher decided to serve him.
-But when he saw his new master avoid a wayside cross and found out that the devil feared Christ, he left him and enquired from people where to find Christ.
-He met a hermit who instructed him in the Christian faith.
-Christopher asked him how he could serve Christ.
-When the hermit suggested fasting and prayer, Christopher replied that he was unable to perform that service.
-The hermit then suggested that because of his size and strength Christopher could serve Christ by assisting people to cross a dangerous river, where they were perishing in the attempt.
-The hermit promised that this service would be pleasing to Christ.
+According to the legendary account of his life in the Golden Legend, Christopher is of Canaanite lineage.
+He is initially called Reprobus.
+He is 12 cubits tall (i.e. between 533 cm to 628 cm depending on which cubit standard is used) (in some later versions this number is reduced to 5 cubits).
+While serving the king of Canaan, he gets it into his head that he must go and serve "the greatest prince there was".
+He joins the king reputed to be the greatest, but one day he sees the king cross himself at the mention of the devil.
+On thus learning that the king fears the devil, he leaves to look for the devil.
+He comes across a band of marauders, one of whom declares himself to be the devil, so Christopher decides to serve him.
+When he sees his new master avoid a wayside cross, he realises that the devil fears Christ.
+He then leaves the service of the devil and enquires from people where to find Christ.
+He meets a hermit who instructs him in the Christian faith.
+Christopher asks him how he can serve Christ.
+When the hermit suggests fasting and prayer, Christopher replies that he is unable to perform that service.
+The hermit then suggests that because of his size and strength Christopher can serve Jesus by assisting people to cross a dangerous river.
+The hermit promises that this service will be pleasing to Christ.